 Connecting a Beanstalk Repository to DeployBot

-DeployBot allows you to connect to our version control system, Beanstalk, to deploy code from Git repositories.
+DeployBot allows you to connect to the Beanstalk version control system to deploy code from Git repositories.

 Click on the Connect button and DeployBot will connect to your Beanstalk account.
 The page will reload and show the connected repository.